 Antica Bottega del Vino • Verona, Italy • 2004

 Antica Bottega del Vino is a lively, hallowed wine hub now owned by local Amarone producers.
-The 19th-century interior continues the historic charm of the surrounding old town and includes a cavernous cellar of 20,000 bottles rich in mature vintages of Italian wines.
+The 19th-century interior continues the historic charm of the surrounding old town and includes a cavernous cellar of over 18,000 bottles rich in mature vintages of Italian wines.

 Atrio • Cáceres, Spain • 2003